catid/textworld_llm_benchmark/README.md

 ## Results

 I ran this test using 6 servers, each with 2-3 3090 or 4090 GPUs running Mixtral 8x7B.
-The test took 20 minutes to complete.
+The test took 20 minutes to complete, so these results should be possible to reproduce for many people within 2 hours.

 ```
 Final results for 100 tests: